chrono232003/Demo/README.md

-# Alpian
+# Customer Store Demo

 ## Overview
-This repository contains 3 coding exercises that all live under the **src.main** folder in the repository.
-There are unit tests for each of these exercises that live in the respective **src.test** folder.
+This repository contains a simple customer REST API that all live under the **src.main** folder in the repository.
+There are unit tests for that live in the respective **src.test** folder.

 ### Requirements
-The exercises are written in Java and the cloned project will need the following to run:
+The REST API is written in Java and the cloned project will need the following to run:

 - Java JDK installed
 - A Java IDE such as Intellij or Eclipse
 - Maven to pull in dependencies

 ### Structure
-**Exercise #1**
- - Name: Collatz Recursion
- - Class Path: com.recursion.Recursion
- - Unit Test Class Path: com.recursion.RecursionTest

-**Exercise #2**
-  - Name: Dot Product
-  - Class Path: com.dotproduct.DotProduct
-  - Unit Test Class Path: com.dotproduct.DotProductTest

-**Exercise #3**
 - Name: Customer Mapping Service
 - Class Package: com.customermappingservice
 - Main API Class Path: com.customermappingservice.Application